amesshaps/NYPL-menus/README.md

 # NYPL-menus
-Project analyzing the New York Public Library historical menu collection
+This project analyzes the New York Public Library's historical menu databse, "What's on the Menu?", available at <http://menus.nypl.org/data>

+Current status: data cleaning and categorizing.